 Richard Watson: author, keynote speaker, futurologist

-Richard Watson studied politics, philosophy and economics.
-He is the futurist-in-residence at the Entrepreneurship Centre of Cambridge Judge Business School (CBJS), one of the most prestigious business schools in the world.
-On his website "What’s next" he documents global trends and provides groundbreaking thinking tools for disruption, innovation and transformation.
+The world-renowned futurologist studied politics, philosophy and economics.
+Richard Watson is the futurist-in-residence at the Entrepreneurship.
+Centre of Cambridge Judge Business School (CBJS), one of the most prestigious business schools in the world.
+On his website “What’s next” he documents global trends and provides groundbreaking thinking tools for disruption, innovation and transformation.

 Richard Watson: Keynote-Speaker und Scenario Planner